preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features/index.rst

 .. image:: tenant-features-add-ons.png

 + **Processes and Documents integration**: When this feature is activated, authors of controlled documents can suggest documents to be related to a process.
 Process authors can then decide to add a suggested document to the process, or not.
 Also note that this feature changes the way a process author works with the Documents list for a process.
 + **Document Comparison powered by Draftable**: This feature needs a paid subscription with Draftable.
 When this feature is activated, comparison of documents is extended and improved.
 Works for documents without having to open them.
 Works for PDF:s as well.
+Note that you have to add the Draftable Account information as well, for this to work.
+That is done under Permissions-Secrets.
 + **Controlled Documents**: Activates the extensive funcionality for working with cxontrolled documents in the tenant.
 + **Info Screen**: Activates functionality for sending selected Omnia pages to general or public screens.
 + **Event Management**: Activates the extensive functionality for Omnia Event Management in the tenant.